fsn1995/Remote-Sensing-of-Albedo/README.md

 This is a github repo for remote sensing of ice/snow albedo using Google Earth Engine.
 <!-- The manuscript is currently under review.  -->

-A web application is available at: .
+A <b>web application</b> accompaniment to this repository is available at: https://fsn1995.users.earthengine.app/view/AlbedoInspector
-It allows users to extract time series of albedo and load the albedo maps freely.
+This web app allows users to extract time series of albedo and load the albedo maps freely in-browser.

+## Background

+This repository relates to the harmonization of Landsat and Sentinel-2 data and the development of a new narrowband to broadband conversion algorithm, both optimized to perform well across the Greenland Ice Sheet's melting zone - an area where previous data products have underperformed.
+The target area is the western coast of the Greenland Ice Sheet where a dark stripe forms each year due to the growth of algae on the ice surface, with as yet unquantified impacts on global sea level rise.
+The tools in this repository allow for long time-series of the albedo in this zone to be generated so that new insights into its spatio-temporal dynamics can be extracted.

+## How to use

-## Processing
+### Data Processing

 We will harmonize the Landsat Level 2 Collection 2 Tier 1 surface reflectance and Sentinel-2 MSI: MultiSpectral Instrument, Level-2A products and calculate the broadband albedo.

-### Paired pixels
+#### Paired pixels
 - script\L7ToL8.js
 - script\S2TOL8.js